goenning/goenning/_posts/2018/2018-11-16-how-to-retry-dynamic-import-with-react-lazy.md

 const ProductList = lazy(() => retry(() => import("./path/to/productlist")));
 ```

-If the browser fails to download the module, it'll try again 5 times with a 1 second delay between each try.
+If the browser fails to download the module, it'll try again 5 times with a 1 second delay between each attempt.
 If even after 5 tries it import it, then an error is thrown.

 That's all! 🎉